SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 #### Planning and preparing pitstops in a team race using the Race Assistants

 You probably might have used the Race Engineer to plan and prepare a pitstop during solo races or even have used the Race Strategist to run a full race with a pre-selected strategy.
 Although in most cases these duties will be taken by your team mates in a team race, it is still possible to use the Assistants as additional support as well.
-The following rules apply:
+The following applies:

 1. Planning and preparing a pitstop using the Race Engineer